 Korea also produces a tea described as “yellow tea”, but many tea professionals consider it to be different to Chinese yellow tea.

 Yellow tea from Xiang Ya.
 Credit: Ankori Tea

 White tea is often described as unoxidised, but this is inaccurate since exposure to air will always result in some oxidation.
 It’s made mainly with the young buds of the tea plant, which are still covered in white hairs, hence the tea’s name.

 The flavour is the lightest of all the tea types, and it’s often described as the most complex and subtle.
 It can be fruity and floral.

 White tea ready for brewing.
 Credit: Ankori Tea

 Oxidation is sometimes referred to as fermentation, but that’s inaccurate.
-However, one category of teas is fermented – the most famous of which is Chinese Pu’erh.
+There is just one category of fermented teas leaves – the most famous of which is Chinese Pu’erh.

 These teas are fermented after the oxidation and fixing.
 This also means that you can allow the leaves to age, much like with wine.